Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs: Direct Estimates of the EGRB Anisotropy

 \subsection{$C_P$ from Unmasked Sources with Detections in each Energy Band}

 In our most conservative approach, we {\em only} use sources with detections in the respective energy bands.
-Since the energy bands reported in the catalogs do not correspond to the energy band of the reported $C_P$, the flux computation requires some spectral correction, which necessarily depends upon the spectral shape.
-Here we only use those point sources that are well fit by a power-law spectrum with spectral index $\Gamma$ (and are classified as such in the catalogs), making the standard K-correction for each source individually:

-where $E_{m,M}$ are the lower and upper energy limits of the target band in GeV and $E_{x,y}$ are the lower and upper energy limits of the bands reported in the catalogs.
-We apply the following K-corrections to 2FGL sources:
+Since the energy bands reported in the catalogs do not correspond to the energy band of the reported $C_P$, the flux computation requires some spectral correction, which depends upon the spectral shape.
+Here, we only use those point sources that are well fit by a power-law spectrum with spectral index $\Gamma$ (and are classified as such in the catalogs), making the standard band correction for each source individually, using Equation (\ref{eq:Kdef}) to relate the fluxes in the target band ($E_{m,M}$) and the lower and upper energy limits of the bands reported in the catalogs ($E_{x,y}$).
+We apply the following band corrections to 2FGL sources.

-In the case of the 1FHL catalog, we K-correct the $10-30$~GeV fluxes to $10.4-50$~GeV.
-As a result, we find 15 (21) unmasked sources for $|b|>30^\circ$ in the highest energy band of the 2FGL catalog (respectively the $10-30$~GeV band of the 1FHL catalog) that contribute to $\Delta C_P$.
+In the case of the 1FHL catalog, we band correct the $10$--$30$~GeV fluxes to $10.4$--$50$~GeV.
+As a result, we find 15 (21) unmasked sources for $|b|>30^\circ$ in the highest-energy band of the 2FGL catalog (respectively the $10$--$30$~GeV band of the 1FHL catalog) that contribute to $\Delta C_P$.
 As shown in Figure~\ref{fig:direct_main}, in the case of the 1FHL catalog, these 21 sources already explain the measured anisotropy in the high-energy band.

-Note that this can only be a lower limit to the true anisotropy since, in addition to the restrictions mentioned at the end of the preceding section, here it is further assumed that sources detected at lower energies in the 2FGL---which are not significantly detected at the high-energy band due to the decreasing \Fermi-LAT sensitivity there---would not emit any flux at $E>10$~GeV.
+Note that this can only be a lower limit to the true anisotropy since in addition to the restrictions mentioned at the end of the preceding section, here it is further assumed that sources detected at lower energies in the 2FGL---which are not significantly detected at the high-energy band due to the decreasing \Fermi-LAT sensitivity there---would not emit any flux at $E>10$~GeV.
 This latter assumption is even more severe than assuming that the 2FGL is complete.